on September 18 2013

 Freezer Types, Placement and Use

 Freezers come in two distinct styles, upright and chest.
-Each type is specifically suited to address different needs, so take a moment to weigh their strengths against what will most benefit you.
+Each type is specifically suited to address different needs, so take a moment to weigh which style is best for you.
 Regardless of which style you choose, you will have to consider where you will place the unit and how much food you plan to keep in it.
 Each of these decisions will affect the style and size of the freezer you purchase.
+Upright Freezers:

 • Shelves and drawers provide convenient food storage and access